leooo1212/businfo702/week04/week04.md

 - All columns in the SELECT statement that are not associated with the multi-row function MUST be placed in the GROUP BY clause

+- A SELECT statement with a GROUP BY clause but without any multi-row function would be functionally equivalent to DISTINCT

 ## Example
 ```sql